aclark4life/python-packages-doc/index.rst

 Documentation
 =============

-pythonpackages.com helps busy Python programmers package and release their software with only a few clicks.
+pythonpackages.com helps Python programmers package and release their software with only a few clicks.

 .. toctree::
    :maxdepth: 1

-   crashcourse
+   introduction
    features/features
    privacy
    tos